pureinsights/discovery-cli/USER.md

 Arguments:
 `uuid`::
-(Required, String) The UUID of the label that will be retrieved.
+(Required, String) The UUID of the label that will be deleted.

 Flags:
 `-h, --help`::